jgruber99/jgruber99.github.io/docs/2021/10/computer-setup/index.md

 * Different files
     + [vimrc](/files/vimrc.txt): My current vimrcm, which is constantly changing.
+I also found this [vimrc](http://vim.fisadev.com), which is focused on Python.
 As a package manager I use [vundle](https://github.com/VundleVim/Vundle.vim).
     + [zshrc](/files/zshrc.txt): Current zshrc, which is also changing constantly.